How does micro-investing work?

 Micro-investing Apps Available in Australia

 At the time of writing there are two spare-change micro-investing apps available in Australia: Raiz and First Step.
-Another micro-investing app is Spaceship Voyager.
-Although this app doesn’t invest your spare change, it does allow you to make small investments and choose between two simple and diversified portfolios.
+Other micro-investing app are Spaceship Voyager and CommSec Pocket.
+Although these app don’t invest your spare change, they do allow you to make small investments and choose between different diversified portfolios.

 What are the fees?

 Fees can make a substantial difference to your returns, so it is important to consider the costs involved in micro investing.
-At the time of writing, spare change micro-investing apps such as Raiz and First Step, charged a flat fee of $1.25 per month for balances under $5000.
-Above this point, the fees change to 0.275%.
+At the time of writing, spare change micro-investing app Raiz charges $2.50 per/month on a balance under $10,000.
+First Step charged a flat fee of $1.25 per month for balances under $5000.
+For balances above $10,000 for Raiz and $5,000 for First Step, the fees change to 0.275%.
 In other words, for a $10,000 investment you’d be charge $2.75 a month.
 On the other hand, if you’ve got an investment of $100, you’d be charged $1.25 per month which is a 1.25% fee.
 The silver lining – it’s an incentive to continue to grow your investment and maybe make regular contributions to top-up your balance.

 On the other hand, at the time of writing, Spaceship Voyager does not charge any fees for balances below $5,000.
 For balances over $5000, however, the monthly fee will be 0.05% or 0.10%, depending on the investment portfolio you select.

-Also, bear in mind you will likely face management fees.
-This will be charged by the ETF or index fund provider and can vary.
+Also, bear in mind you will likely face ETF management fees which will likely be charged by the ETF or index fund provider and can vary.
 Make sure you read the PDS before investing.

 Spare a thought